HitmanJJ/CCNA_Course_Notes/Course_Notes/IPv4_Addressing_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/874c022f-9b8c-4862-a495-597682b014a4)

-A NETMASK is written like a Dotted Decimal IP Address
+A NETMASK is written like a Dotted Decimal IP Address.
+The _network_ portion is written with all 1's

 CLASS A: /8 = 255.0.0.0